John Benjamin Graham: Later history of "Graham's Castle"

 Graham's stepfather John Adams remained at Prospect House, hosting a Christmas party for Sunday School children at Prospect House, and a fete in honor of the consecration of Christ Church, which was recorded on watercolors by S. T. Gill.
 A similar occasion the following year was marred by a self-selected elite who blocked the Sunday School teachers from the dining room until all the drinks and party food was gone.
 Adams announced his imminent return to England in June 1853.
-He organised a sale of Graham's movable assets including his pipe organ, which was purchased for Christ Church, North Adelaide, and later went to the Norwood Baptist Church.
+He organised a sale of Graham's movable assets including his pipe organ, (brought out from England by John Richmond) which was purchased for Christ Church, North Adelaide, and later went to the Norwood Baptist Church.